stormasm/nunotes/parser/Readme.md

-All of the notes here about the old parser.
+All of the notes here are about the old parser.

 For notes on the new parser go [here](./new-nu-parser)